 The ergonomics are okay, but it's not as good as the Samsung CHG70.
 The Samsung Odyssey G7 has a limited tilt and swivel range, and it switches into portrait mode, which is rare for a curved monitor.

-The back has a textured plastic on it and there's RGB lighting on a ring where the stand is attached to the back.
+The back of the Samsung Odyssey G7 27 inch monitor has a textured plastic on it and there's RGB lighting on a ring where the stand is attached to the back.
 There's a headphone hook and the monitor can be VESA-mounted too.
 Cable management is serviced through the stand.
 The plastic cover comes off so you can place the cables through the stand, keeping your setup clean.

 The Samsung Odyssey G7 has fairly thin borders which aren't distracting.

-Due to the monitor's aggressive curve, the screen itself is very thick and it gets much thicker with the stand attached.
+Due to the Samsung Odyssey G7's aggressive curve, the screen itself is very thick and it gets much thicker with the stand attached.
 You need a deep desk if you still want some space to put your keyboard and mouse.

 The Samsung Odyssey G7 has a great build quality.
 It's made out of good quality plastic that feels solid.
 The curve doesn't appear uniform throughout as it seems more curved in the center than at the sides, but overall, there aren't any obvious issues with this monitor.

 The Samsung Odyssey G7 has a great contrast ratio, so it displays deep blacks, which is expected from a VA panel.
 It has a local dimming feature, but it doesn't improve the contrast ratio at all because the checkerboard test pattern keeps all the dimming zones on.
-Note that this contrast ratio is much higher than Samsung's advertised 2500:1 contrast.
+Note that this contrast ratio is much higher than Samsung's advertised 2500:1 contrast, and there appears to be significant variance in contrast between units.

 There's a local dimming feature, but like most monitors, it's not very effective.
 There are only a handful of vertical dimming zones and the zone transitions are very visible when each zone lights up.
 This causes uniformity issues, especially in the test pattern, but it isn't as distracting in real content because the algorithm doesn't seem as aggressive as the one on the Samsung CHG70.